spencer-shadley/completed-class/01-Class-Content/08-Project-1-Contd/02-Homework/README.md

   - Screenshot of the deployed application

+  - Description of project

+  - (optional) Technologies used, more information about the architecture and design of your code

 #### Design

 Unfortunately, this is where it gets a little bit subjective.
 Your site should look